 Exchange rates are determined in the foreign exchange market, which is open to a wide range of different types of buyers and sellers and where currency trading is continuous: 24 hours a day except weekends (from 20:15 GMT on Sunday until 22:00 GMT on Friday).
 The spot exchange rate refers to the current exchange rate.
 The forward exchange rate refers to an exchange rate that is quoted and traded today, but for delivery and payment on a specific future date.

-Since the beginning of 2018, the dollar has shed 1.7% of its value against the Japanese yen as concerns about global growth have ratcheted up demand for safe haven assets and expectations of a slower pace of interest rate increases at the Federal Reserve sapped demand for the dollar.
+Since the beginning of 2018, the dollar has gained 0.9% of its value against the Japanese yen as concerns about global growth have ratcheted up demand for safe haven assets and expectations of steady interest rate increases at the Federal Reserve have caused a slight increase in demand for the dollar.

 The U.S. Dollar Index is a weighted geometric mean of the dollar's value relative to the following select currencies and their corresponding weight: EUR (57.6%), JPY (13.6%), GBP (11.9%), CAD (9.1%), SEK (4.2%) and the Swiss Franc, CHF (3.6%).